sardords/sardords/README.md

-<p><span style="font-size: large;">👋 Hi, I am Sardorbek and I am:</span></p>
+## *👋 Hi, I am Sardorbek and I am:*
-- 👋 Hi, I’m @sardords
+- 🌱 passionate about exploring new knowledge
-- 👀 I’m interested in ...
+- 👀 interested in Data Science & Engineering
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ..
+-